-Kshchc of capillary blood.
-Indicators of the acid-base state (CBS) of the blood.
+Capillary blood acid level.
+Indicators of the acid-base state (ABS) of the blood.
 How the systems work

-In this article, we will consider the norm of blood acid base balance.
+In the article we will consider the norm of blood acid base.

-Analysis of the acid-base state of blood and its gases is of great importance in the diagnosis of diseases in surgery, anesthesiology and resuscitation, and also plays an equally important role in treatment.
-Each modern laboratory contains a special blood sample.
-If you want to monitor the main parameters in the blood, the data on them can be obtained from an electrolyte analyzer.
+Analysis of the acid-base state of blood and its gases is of no small importance in the diagnosis of diseases in surgery, anesthesiology and resuscitation, and also plays an equally important role in treatment.
+In each modern laboratory there is a special blood.
+If you want to monitor key indicators in the blood, an electrolyte analyzer can provide data on them.

 Any changes in the acid-base state of the blood indicate the development of a certain pathological process.
-Studies of the gas composition of blood are used, as a rule, when there is a suspicion of the presence of respiratory diseases in a person or in case of metabolic disorders.
-The results of repeated studies allow tracking the dynamics and assessing the effectiveness of the prescribed treatment.
+Blood gas tests are usually used when a person is suspected of having respiratory diseases or in case of violations metabolic processes.
+The results of repeated studies make it possible to track the dynamics and evaluate the effectiveness of the prescribed treatment.

-But for this you need to know the rate of acid-base balance.
+But for this you need to know the norm of acid-basic acid.

 What does this study show?

-Blood is one of the basic substances of the human body.
+Blood is one of the main substances human body.
 It constantly circulates through it, supplying oxygen to all tissues and cells.
-In addition, she is directly involved in the elimination of toxins and harmful compounds from the body.
-Blood renewal is also an ongoing process.
-It is important to understand that a blood test for acid base balance is such an analysis, based on the results of which a specialist can assess the work of the body as a whole.
+In addition, it is directly involved in removing toxins and harmful compounds from the body.
+Blood renewal is also a continuous process.
+It is important to understand that a blood test for acid-base balance is an analysis based on the results of which a specialist can evaluate the functioning of the body as a whole.

-The most clinically significant indicator is the pH level.
-This value should be stable.
-If it deviates to a smaller or larger side, the specialist may suspect violations in the processes that are responsible for the formation of such an indicator.
+Most clinically significant indicator is the pH level.
+This value must be stable.
+If it deviates to a lesser or greater extent, a specialist may suspect violations in the processes that are responsible for the formation of such an indicator.

-The rate of acid base balance in adults differs from that in children.
+The norm of acid-base balance in adults differs from this indicator in children.

 When the acid-base balance is disturbed, a person experiences very rapid aging.
-Along with this, there is a significant weakening of the body's protective barriers, as a result of which various diseases develop.
-With untimely therapy, serious pathologies can occur, which often do not respond to treatment.
+Along with this, a significant weakening of the body’s protective barriers occurs, as a result of which various diseases develop.
+If treatment is not timely, there may be serious pathologies which often cannot be treated.

 Indicators

-In addition to pH, the main indicators of blood acid base balance are:
+In addition to pH, the main indicators of blood acid base are:

-1. pCO2 - this value characterizes the partial voltage of carbon dioxide in the blood.
-It is determined in the absence of air access.
-Based on this indicator, we can talk about the degree of functioning of the respiratory organs.
+1. рСО2 - this value characterizes the partial voltage carbon dioxide in blood.
+It is determined in conditions of lack of air access.
+Based on this indicator, we can talk about the degree of functioning respiratory organs.

-2. PaO2 is a value that characterizes the partial pressure of oxygen, which is present in a gaseous medium balanced with blood.
+2. PaO2 is a value that characterizes the partial pressure of oxygen that is present in a gaseous environment balanced with blood.

 3. PAO2 - which is present in the alveolar air.

-4. ТСО2 is an indicator that characterizes the general level of carbon dioxide, that is, all its forms and states.
+4. TCO2 is an indicator that characterizes the overall level of carbon dioxide, that is, all its forms and states.

 5. AB is an indicator of true bicarbonate.
 A deviation of this value in one direction or another is observed with respiratory disorders.

 6. SB is an indicator of standard bicarbonate.
-Allows you to assess the severity of metabolic disorders.
+Allows you to assess the severity of disturbances in metabolic processes.

 7. BE is an indicator of excess or deficiency of non-carboxylic acids.
-This value shows the volume of a strong base that is required to normalize the pH values.
+This value shows the volume of a strong base that is necessary to normalize pH values.

-8. BE-ecf - the amount of excess or deficiency of bases, which is calculated for the extracellular fluid.
+8. BE-ecf is the value of base excess or deficiency, which is calculated for extracellular fluid.

-9. BB - is the sum of bicarbonate ions and protein anions.
+9. BB is the total indicator of bicarbonate ions and protein anions.

 10. CaO2 is the level of oxygen capacity of the blood.

-11. CtO2 is a value that reflects the actual oxygen content in the blood.
+11. CtO2 is a value reflecting the actual oxygen content in the blood.

-12. DA-aO2 is a value on the basis of which it is possible to assess the diffusion capacity of the lungs and the volume of shunt blood flow.
+12. DA-aO2 is a value based on which the diffusion capacity of the lungs and the volume of shunt blood flow can be assessed.

-13. SpO2 is an indicator that characterizes the ratio of total and oxygenated hemoglobin fractions.
+13. SpO2 is an indicator that characterizes the ratio of the total and oxygenated fractions of hemoglobin.

-If you suspect the occurrence of certain pathological processes in the body, the doctor prescribes a laboratory analysis to study the acid-base balance.
+If you suspect the occurrence of certain pathological processes in the body, the doctor prescribes a laboratory test for examination acid-base balance.

-The doctor should be consulted when certain alarming symptoms appear, which indicate a dysfunction of the digestive system, liver, kidneys and lungs, as well as with frequent exacerbation of existing chronic diseases.
-Especially if, at the same time, a person experiences rapid aging, which externally manifests itself in the form of the appearance of early wrinkles, flabbiness of the skin, this indicates deviations of indicators from the norm of blood acid base balance.
+A doctor should be contacted if certain alarming symptoms appear that indicate organ dysfunction digestive system, liver, kidneys and lungs, as well as frequent conditions exacerbation of existing chronic diseases.
+Especially if a person experiences rapid aging, which externally manifests itself in the form of the appearance of early wrinkles and sagging skin, this indicates deviations from the normal blood acid-base level.

-The study of the gas composition is assigned for the following purposes:
+The study of gas composition is prescribed for the following purposes:

-1. Detection of various pathologies at the earliest stages of their development.
+1. Detection of various pathologies at the most early stages their development.

 2. Evaluation of the effectiveness of a previously established therapeutic regimen.

-When evaluating the results of the study, the specialist can also judge the general condition of the patient's body.
+When assessing the results of the study, the specialist can also judge the general condition of the patient’s body.

 Preparing for the study

-When prescribing an acid base balance analysis, the specialist explains to the patient some of the rules that must be followed before passing the biological material.
-The doctor is obliged to inform the patient that during this analysis, in most cases, puncture of the artery is performed.
-The patient should be prepared for the appearance of uncomfortable or painful sensations in the area of the puncture of the blood vessel.
-Before sampling the biomaterial, the patient is recommended to rest for 30 minutes.
-Stable physical condition is the key to obtaining the most informative results, especially for people suffering from severe respiratory failure.
-Correction of the diet and diet before the study is not required.
+When prescribing an acid base analysis, the specialist explains to the patient some rules that must be followed before donating biological material.
+The doctor must inform the patient that when performing this analysis, in most cases, puncture of the artery is performed.
+The patient should be prepared for the appearance of discomfort or painful sensations in the puncture area blood vessel.
+Before collecting biomaterial, the patient is recommended to rest for 30 minutes.
+A stable physical condition is the key to obtaining the most informative results, especially for people suffering from severe respiratory failure.
+No adjustments to diet or nutrition are required before the study.

 To study the acid-base balance, blood is needed: